 Finally, The Release Day

-So finally we get to the release day and you get to the scheduled time to do so.
-If you’ve been a good ant and you’ve done your homework, there should be really little to be done today.
+So you have followed all the advice and finally we get to the release day.
+If you’ve been a good ant, and you’ve followed the release management best practices for the most part, there should be really little to be done today.
 Some advice:

 - Be verbose about it.
 Notify it again on the release channel.
 Things could have changed from yesterday and suddenly your deployment should be postponed for who knows what reason.